ibm-cloud-docs/vpc/os-lifecycle.md

 ## Windows Server
 {: #windows-server}

 The following table describes the end of support date and license model for Windows Server operating systems.
 This guest OS is a paid operating system.
 For more information, see [Microsoft Windows Server](https://www.microsoft.com/en-us/windows-server){: external}.
+For more information about support for Microsoft, see [FAQs about Microsoft and IBM Cloud® infrastructure](/docs/cloud-infrastructure?topic=cloud-infrastructure-faqs-for-microsoft-software-ibm-cloud).

 | Operating system | End of support | License model |
 |-----------------|----------------|---------------|